swavoti/Sw-news-weather/README.md

 sudo apt remove swavoti-news
 License
 This project is licensed under the MIT License - see the LICENSE file for details.

+The product name Swavoti  and its assets is a trademark of Swavoti South Africa pty ltd